-- 20% Chapter Presentations.
-Each student will present one chapter during each half of the semester, and make the Quiz (and its scoring key) for those chapters.
-2nd half chapter may be from on-line source. - 15% Participation.
+- 30% Chapter Presentations.
+Each student will present one chapter during each half of the semester, and write the Quiz (and its scoring key) for those chapters.
+1st-half presentation will be from Bowler; 2nd-half is encouraged to be a Lab Project (age-appropriate) which the class will "field-test". - 15% Participation.
 Discussion of historical connections, critique of Presentations, critique of Quizzes.
 (In class, perhaps some can be done on-line.)
 Much of the success or failure of this course will depend on everyone's cooperation to discuss deep (controversial) ideas in a candid but civil manner. - 20% Midterm Exam.
-Anecdotes, attitudes, connections, hypothetical meetings ... before break. - 10% Demo/Lab Projects.
-In the 2nd half of the class, each student will design, organize, and present some (age-appropriate) activites which the class will "field-test". - 15% Curriculum Paper due Finals week: "what's missing" in your classes, and an assessment design.
+Essays on anecdotes, attitudes, connections, hypothetical meetings ... before break. - 15% Curriculum Paper, due Finals week: "what's missing" in your classes, and an assessment design.